 Tokyo is one of the most populated and congested cities in the world.
-However, all over the city of Tokyo, there are a large number of great parks of all sizes that the people can enjoy.
-Most of the parks in Tokyo are free of charge, but there are a few that charge a small entrance fee.
+However, all over the city of Tokyo, there are a large number of great parks of all sizes that the people can enjoy and most of the parks in Tokyo are free of charge.

-Japanese people will bring tarps and other ground coverings, sitting on them with their shoes off enjoying the sunshine.
+The Japanese people love parks and when they visit they like to enjoy themselves.
+They will bring tarps and other ground coverings, sitting on them with their shoes off enjoying the day outside.
 Many people will listen to music, play sports, enjoy snacks or a meal, have a few drinks and just have a good time.
 The parks are very busy in Tokyo on public holidays and weekends, especially in the spring and summertime.
-We have listed some of the best Tokyo Public Parks.
+Here is a list of Tokyo Public Parks.

 Shinjuku Gyoen is the most beautiful park in Tokyo and might be one of the most picturesque parks in the world.
 This park is a collection of three different gardens.
 A Japanese landscaped garden, a French landscaped garden, and an English landscaped garden.
 There is also a large greenhouse that contains many tropical and subtropical plants and flowers.
 Shinjuku Gyoen features many wide-open lawns, several ponds, forested areas, and several structures including a restaurant, an information center, and an art gallery.
 For those who love the cherry blossom trees, this park has numerous early and late blooming cherry blossom trees, which provide an extended cherry blossom-viewing season that occurs from around the middle of March until well into April.
 Location: 11 Naitomachi, Shinjuku City, Tokyo Train Access: Shinjuku Station, 5 min walk Google Maps

-Komazawa Olympic Park is a very large park, constructed in 1964 for the summer Olympic games.
+Komazawa Olympic Park is a very large park that was constructed in 1964 for the summer Olympic games.
 It is considered a sports park that blends forests and greenery with athletic facilities.
 The Komazawa Olympic Park holds many sporting events.
 There are cycling and jogging routes around the park, a dog run area, a skateboard park, and an assortment of other entertainment options.
 There are three separate areas that have been created for kids.
 The Pig, Squirrel, and Horse parks.
-Each one of these small parks has unique areas that are specifically made for children to play at.
+Each one of these small parks has unique areas that are specifically made for children to play.
 Location: 1-1 Komazawakoen, Setagaya City, Tokyo Train Access: Komazawa Daigaku Station, 10 min walk Google Maps

 Ueno Park is the oldest, largest and one of the most popular parks in the city.
-Inside the park, there are temples, shrines, pagodas, a small event amphitheater, the large Shinobazu pond, the Benten-do Temple, some of Japan’s finest museums and home to the Ueno Zoo, and Japan’s first zoological garden.
-The park has a lot of greenery and nearly 9,000 trees that come in many varieties, including around 1200 cherry blossom trees that line the parks central pathway and fill the park.
-In the springtime, Ueno Park is one of the most popular and lively parks in Tokyo to visit during the cherry blossom season.
+Inside the park, there are temples, shrines, pagodas, a small event amphitheater, Shinobazu Pond, Benten-do Temple, some of Japan’s finest museums, Ueno Zoo, and Japan’s first zoological garden.
+The park has a lot of greenery and it has nearly 9,000 trees that come in many varieties, including around 1,200 cherry blossom trees that line the park’s central pathways and fill the park.
+In the springtime, Ueno Park is one of the most popular and lively parks in Tokyo during the cherry blossom season.
 Location: Ueno Park Train Access: Ueno Station, 3 min walk Google Maps

-The Sumida Park is located along the Sumida River that flows through Tokyo.
+Sumida Park is located along the Sumida River that flows through Tokyo.
 Flanking both sides of the Sumida River are around 1,000 cherry blossom trees lining both banks of the river.
 The Sumida Park is very popular at the beginning of spring when the cherry blossom trees burst into the blooming mode.
-This park is also a great place to view the largest fireworks show in Tokyo, the Sumida fireworks, on the last weekend in July.
+This park is also a great place to view the largest fireworks show in Tokyo, the Sumida fireworks festival that occurs on the last weekend in July.
 Location: Sumida Park Train Access: Asakusa Station, 8 min walk Google Maps

-Kasai Rinkai Park is located on the waterfront at the eastern part of the Tokyo bay and built on reclaimed land.
-Developed as a conservation effort to restore and preserve the natural Tokyo Bay habitat, it is a large park next to Tokyo Sea Life Park.
+Kasai Rinkai Park is located on the waterfront at the eastern part of the Tokyo bay and built on reclaimed land and it is next to Tokyo Sea Life Park.
+This park was developed as a conservation effort to restore and preserve the natural Tokyo Bay habitat.
 There are many walking paths, wide-open lawns, two beaches, a Japanese garden, a lotus pond, a very large Ferris wheel (Second largest in Japan), a seabird sanctuary and an observation building.
-There is a popular bird-watching area that includes ponds and tidal areas.
+There is a popular bird-watching area that includes the ponds and tidal areas.
 Location: 6-2 Rinkaicho, Edogawa-ku, Tokyo Train Access: Kasai Rinkai Koen Station Google Maps

 Nogawa Park was once a golf course and it is very large.
 This park has large wide-open lawns, trees, greenery, and walking paths.
 There is a nature center where you can learn about various insects and listen to recorded sounds of Tokyo’s birds.
 There is a natural spring that goes through the park that is a popular paddling spot in the summer.
 The children’s play area is filled with climbing frames and play equipment.
 There are also tennis courts and sports fields.
 Location: 6-4-1 Osawa, Mitaka-shi, Tokyo Train Access: Mitaka Station, Bus 51, 17 min, 2 min walk Google Maps